The Right Diet for Sensitive Teeth

 Why Choose MyDentistBurbank?

 If you feel pain or a different sensation in your teeth subsequent to having a scoop of ice cream; well, you surely have sensitive teeth.
 To put it in simple words, it is the pain and discomfort in the teeth mainly due to cold, hot, sticky, or sugary foods.
-This can be at times being an acute or chronic problem.
+This can be at times an acute or chronic problem.
 However, it varies from person to person.
 Having sensitive teeth is a general dental problem.
 Millions of people undergo this every day.
-It is essential to keep up good dental health to put off cavity and other oral problems.
+It is essential to keep up good dental health to put off cavities and other oral problems.
 Very hot and cold foods might at times give a tingling sensation to your teeth.
 This happens due to the problem of dental sensitivity.

-To maintain your oral hygiene and to throw away sensitivity one must habitually visit the dentist to keep a check on all the factors that may cause sensitivity issues.
+To maintain oral hygiene and to throw away sensitivity one must habitually visit the dentist to keep a check on all the factors that may cause sensitivity issues.
 Book your appointment at MyDentistBurbank with Dr. Sahakyan.
 Call today at 8185782332.